DonDxDy/odoo/doc/howtos/rdtraining/06_firstui.rst

 **Reference**: the documentation related to this topic can be found in :ref:`reference/orm/fields/reserved`.

-A few field names are reserved for pre-defined behaviors beyond that of automated fields.
+A few field names are reserved for pre-defined behaviors.
 They should be defined on a model when the related behavior is desired.

 .. exercise:: Active field